Paneer Korma

 Whole spices, cashews and poppy seeds added to a pan.

-Dry roast on medium heat until they turn light brown in color, stirring continuously.
+Dry roast on medium heat until they turn light brown, stirring continuously.

 Remove the pan from the heat.